giuseppealbrizio/node-express-rest-boilerplate/k8s/skaffold-config/README.md

 # Skaffold Configuration

-### You can put this file in the root of multiservices project
+### You have to put this file in the root of multi-services project